Critical behaviors and phase transitions of black holes in higher order gravities and extended phase spaces: Gauss-Bonnet-Born-Infeld-AdS Black Holes

 and $m$ is an integration constant which is related to mass

 where, $\sum\nolimits_{n-1}$ exhibits the volume of the constant curvature hypersurface described by $h_{ij} dx ^i dx^j$ and $r_+$ is the horizon radius of the black hole determined by the largest real root of $f(r_+)=0$.
+We study only the Einstein branch of the black holes, i.e., with the negative sign in Eq. (\ref{MF}).
+This branch has well-difined limit $\alpha \ \to 0$ that leads to Einstein-Hilbert-BI black holes.
+The second branch \cite{BoulwareDeser} has not been considered.
 In the following calculations, we consider $\sum\nolimits_{n-1}=1$ and the specific case $k=1$ for simplicity.
 The thermodynamic quantities of these black holes are:

 where, $n=d-1$ and we set $P=-\frac{1}{8\pi }\Lambda =\frac{(d-1)(d-2)}{16\pi l^{2}}$.
 The first law of thermodynamics and The Smarr relation for GB-BI black holes take the following form:

 where, $H=M$ is the enthalpy of the gravitational system \cite{ChamblinEtal:1999a,ChamblinEtal:1999b,Dolan:2012}.\\ The parameters $V$, $\cal{A}$, and $\cal{B}$ are the thermodynamic quantities conjugating to pressure $P$, Gauss Bonnet coupling coefficient $ \alpha$, and Born-Infeld parameter $\beta$, respectively.
 These parameters are determined from either the first law of thermodynamics or the Smarr relation: